I used to have a lot of tricks up my sleeves.

 Feelings drive behavior.
 What we perceive as “bad” behavior is most often caused by big feelings, an unmet need, or some lagging skill.
 Because a child’s prefrontal cortex is still very undeveloped (the part of the brain responsible for empathy, rational thinking, and connecting cause and effect), they operate mostly from the limbic region (the emotions center).
 Until their brain matures and they are capable of self-regulation, their feelings will come out in their actions.

-Misbehavior is really a way of saying “I need help” when the words will not come.
+Misbehavior is a child's way of saying “I need help” when the words will not come.

 We wouldn’t answer “I need help” with “you’re in big trouble.”
 We’d say, “I can help.
 Here I am.”